strannik19/td_devel/teradata/GCFR/README.md

 * Check if Input Object has column GCFR_Delta_Action_Code if Process_Type 24 or 25.
 * Check if Target Table has columns start_ts and end_ts if Stream is Intraday.

-Order by column TCE_Sum to quickly find the issues.
+Order by column Sum_TCE to quickly find the issues.
 The higher that number, the high the number of issues.
 Zero is perfect. :)

 Check_GCFR_TargetPopulation.ddl
 ===============================